QualiSystems/devguide_source/_configmanagement/8.2.0/cf-ansible-examples.md

 We’ve put together some basic playbook examples to help you get started.
 If you are new to Ansible development, feel free to test them out.

 #### Hello World
-A basic playbook that prints “Hello World”, just to make sure we’re communicating with the vm, and are able to run the playbook.
-When run as part of an App’s deployment in CloudShell, the message will be displayed in the Output window.
+A basic playbook that prints “Hello World”, just to make sure we’re communicating with the VM, and are able to run the playbook.
+When run as part of an App’s deployment in CloudShell, the message will be displayed in the sandbox diagram's **Output** window.

 {% highlight bash %}
 site.yml